10 Hidden Gems of Ireland Worth Adding to Your Itinerary

 See Seven Wonders in a Single Valley

 On a tight schedule?
 You can hardly make better use of your time than a visit to Fore Abbey, which packs seven tourist attractions into one lush green valley.
 Known as the Seven Wonders of Fore, this off-the-beaten-path site has sparked folk tales wild enough to fire the imagination of even the staunchest cynic.
 There’s a decidedly creepy-looking “Tree That Won’t Burn,” sat next to a well filled with “Water That Doesn’t Boil.”
 The monastery itself apparently defies nature, having been built upon a bog, yet stubbornly refusing to sink.
-Oh, and that lintel stone in the ruins of St Feichin’s church?
+Oh, and that enormous lintel stone in the ruins of St Feichin’s church?
 It was raised by the power of prayer.
 Regardless of whether or not you buy into the legends, there’s a tangible sense of mystery here that’s irresistible to the open-minded traveller.

 Travel tip: The charming town of Castlepollard is the perfect jumping-off point for exploring the Seven Wonders of Fore.
 If you time your visit right, sit in on a match of the town’s major sport, a field hockey-type activity known as “hurling.”

 Experience Life in a First World War Trench

 It’s estimated that 35,000 Irish lost their lives in the First World War, with a single skirmish—1916’s savage Battle of the Somme—accounting for nearly 10 per cent of those casualties.
 To commemorate that horrific event, the Cavan County Museum recreated—to spec—the very trenches used by those heroic Royal Irish Fusiliers.
 The WWI Trench Experience is now the largest outdoor replica trench open to the public in Ireland and the UK, giving visitors a sobering sample of what life would have been like at the front line.
-Between the sandbags and sound effects, walking the 350-metre trench is a surprisingly intense experience that will leave you profoundly moved—and grateful for the noble sacrifice of so many brave soldiers.
+Between the sandbags and sound effects, walking the 350-metre trench is an intense experience that will leave you profoundly moved—and grateful for the noble sacrifice of so many brave soldiers.